nhost/nhost/.changeset/kind-cycles-explain.md

 Axios will be replaced by cross-fetch in the near future.

-To prepare the transition, we recommend to adapt the following methods:
+To prepare for the transition, we are deprecating the old signature for the following methods:

 - `nhost.functions.call()`
 - `nhost.graphql.request()`